Rotron/360blick-frontend/styleguide/styleguide.md

-# 360blick Styleguide
+# Overview

 Enjoy.

 ## Colors

-Following all colors variables with their value.
+Following all color variables with their value.

 ### Primary Colors